top of page

 Needing someone to cut your lush lawn

-I became a mist so fire
+I became a mist so fine

 I was barely perceptible.